 Attendants are welcome to join you and we offer them complimentary tickets.
 In order to reserve tickets together please arrange in advance with firstname.lastname@example.org.

 Guide dogs are welcome in all our venues.

-We have recently instituted a scent-free environment for our staff and visitors.
+We have recently instituted a sent-free environment for our staff and visitors.
 Please refrain from wearing perfumes, colognes, and other scented products during your festival visit.

 What is a Sensory Backpack?
-These are small kits with a few tools to assist children and adults with sensory processing difficulties; tools can be used to calm and/or stimulate the senses.
+These are small kits with a few tools to support people with sensory processing needs.
+These tools can be used to calm and/or stimulate the senses.

 - Fidget toy

 - Soft toy